Insulation Calculator guide

 How to use the Insulation Calculator

 The Insulation Calculator estimates package count after you choose an insulation product.
-It helps with quantity, not product selection.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It helps with quantity, not code approval or product selection.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Insulation Calculator